 Raúl González (Spain) – 18 goals, 20 games (1998–2006)

 "When he plays, in his mind there is only the goal," Thierry Henry once mused.
 "It's the essence of his game."
 The stats certainly back that up.
 Raúl remains the top scorer in UEFA club competition and is the 323-goal all-time leading marksman at Real Madrid CF, where he won everything on offer several times over.
 Trophies eluded him at international level but not goals; even by his high standards, 18 in 20 UEFA European Championship qualifiers was prolific.
 Eleven came in UEFA EURO 2000 qualification as he outgunned his striking peers.
-However, he managed just one in seven outings at the finals of 2000 and 2004, and was out of favour by UEFA EURO 2008.
+However, he managed just one in seven outings at the finals of 2000 and 2004.

 Jan Koller (Czech Republic) – 18 goals, 25 games (1999–2007)

-Standing at 2.02m, Koller started out as a goalkeeper before his aerial ability was put to use at the other end – his Czech record haul of 55 international goals suggests he made the right decision.
-The UEFA European Championship seemed to bring the best out of Dino (short for dinosaur, a sobriquet his height earned him as a youth player).
-His six goals per qualifying campaign helped the Czech Republic maintain their perfect record in the competition post-independence, getting to the final tournaments in 2000, 2004 and 2008.
-All this from a man did not make his national-team debut until he was 25.
+Standing 2.02m tall, Koller started out as a goalkeeper before his aerial ability was put to use at the other end – his Czech record haul of 55 national-team goals suggests he made the right decision.
+The UEFA European Championship seemed to bring the best out of 'Dino' (short for dinosaur, a sobriquet his height earned him as a youth player).
+His six strikes per qualifying campaign helped the Czech Republic maintain their perfect record in the competition post-independence, progressing to the final tournaments in 2000, 2004 and 2008.
+All this from a man did not make his international debut until he was 25.